 The possible responses can vary depending on the nature of the threat and the recommended next steps.
 They can include conducting deeper forensics on the endpoint, applying Indicators of Compromise (IOCs) and other hunting rules, or other recommended next steps that are based on industry best practices.

-In this stage, Intezer leverages the integrated security tools to carry out these actions.
-For example, using the endpoint security tool, Intezer can remotely execute its deep memory scan to conduct deeper forensics on a suspicious endpoint, if needed.
-This allows us to gather more information about the threat and develop a more effective response.
+In this stage, Intezer leverages your integrated security tools to carry out these actions.
+For example, using your endpoint security tool, Intezer can remotely execute its memory scanner to conduct deeper forensics on a suspicious endpoint, if needed.
+This is a valuable feature for detecting fileless attacks and traces of in-memory threats.
+Intezer’s memory scanner allows us to automatically gather more information about the threat for you and develop a more effective response.

 Looking ahead, we are working on expanding our response capabilities to automatically apply IOCs and hunting rules directly to your security tools.
 This will further streamline the response process, allowing your security team to respond to threats more quickly and effectively.

 The final stage in our process is reporting.
-Intezer generates weekly reports to keep your team focused on what matters most and provide tuning suggestions.
-These reports provide a clear and concise summary of all the threats detected and actions taken during the week, allowing your team to easily track their progress and adjust their strategies as necessary.
+Intezer generates weekly Autonomous SOC Reports to keep your team focused on what matters most and provide tuning suggestions.
+These reports provide a clear and concise summary of all the threats detected and actions taken during the week, allowing your team to easily track progress and adjust strategies as necessary.

-While some tasks in the six-step process can be automated via SOAR or other security automation products, there are several key differences that set Intezer’s Autonomous SOC apart.
+While some tasks in Intezer’s six-step incident response process can be automated with SOAR playbooks or other security automation products, there are several key differences that set Intezer’s Autonomous SOC solution apart.

-Firstly, most tasks in traditional playbooks still require significant human involvement due to the decision-making needed.
+First, most tasks in traditional incident response playbooks still require significant human involvement due to the decision-making needed.
 This includes deciding if an alert is a false positive or not, when to escalate, and more.
-Intezer’s platform, on the other hand, uses sophisticated algorithms to make these decisions, reducing the need for human intervention.
+Intezer’s platform on the other hand uses sophisticated algorithms to make decisions like an experience SOC analyst, reducing the need for human intervention.

-Thirdly, even if you manage to do the required complex engineering, you often end up with large playbooks that are hard to maintain and keep up-to-date.
-This includes the need to maintain licenses and up-to-date logic of numerous third-party products to help automate the alert triage process, including a sandbox, URL scanner, reputation databases, reverse engineering platform, and more.
-Intezer’s platform, however, is designed to function as an all-in-one analysis platform, reducing the burden on your security team.
+Third, even if you manage to do the required complex engineering, you often end up with large playbooks that are hard to maintain and keep up-to-date.
+This includes the need to maintain licenses and up-to-date logic of numerous third-party products to help automate the alert triage process for incident response, including a sandbox, URL scanner, reverse engineering platform, reputation databases, and more.
+Intezer’s platform, however, is designed to function as an all-in-one analysis platform for incident response, reducing the burden on your security team.